justinethier/cyclone/README.md

 Getting Started
 ---------------

-If you are installing Cyclone for the first time use [cyclone-bootstrap](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.
+If you are installing Cyclone on your machine for the first time use [cyclone-bootstrap](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.

 After installing you can read the Documentation section below for more.

 Building
 ------------

-If you already have a copy of Cyclone installed you can build from Scheme source.
+Please skip this section if you are installing Cyclone on a machine for the first time.
+Otherwise, if you already have a copy of Cyclone installed you can build from Scheme source.

 The following prerequisites are required:

 - make
 - gcc